igorvanloo/mathslib/README.rst

         :target: https://mathslib.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

-`mathslib`__ is a compilation of Mathematical Functions and Algorithms I have made or come across.
+`mathslib`__ is a compilation of Mathematical Functions and Algorithms.
+Unless credit was given all of the functions were written by me.
+Relevant articles are also linked where the implementation is complex.

 I have used most of these for `Project Euler`_.

 See my website `ivl-projecteuler.com`_ for their implementation